Mynamethang/AWS-Spotify-ETL/Readme.md

 In this project, I build a  data pipeline that efficiently handles Spotify API data using AWS services and Python programming.

-> About Data set : For this projct spotify top global 100 songs playlist used this will update every week.
+> About the dataset : For this project spotify top global 100 songs playlist used this will update every week.

 ## Project Architecure
 <img src="Attachments\Spotify ETL Architecture_AWS.png" width=700>